srobo/website/_posts/2020-07-12-ksf-lead-after-first-weekend.md

 title: Kenilworth Sixth Form lead after the first weekend of matches
 ---

-After the first 24 matches, team KSF from Kenilworth Sixth Form head up the league leaderboard with 58 points.
+After the first 24 matches of the SR2020 Virtual Competition, team KSF from Kenilworth Sixth Form head up the league leaderboard with 58 points.
 They're closely followed by JAMDynamics and Lawrence Sheriff School.

 The league matches provide a proving ground for all the teams' hard work over the past few months in preparing their robot code.
 There is also a prize for the